-Oh Canada, did I have some fun trying to work out some of the local slang when I first moved here back in 2011!
-Here’s a little cheat sheet for you to learn 15 truly Canadian words and phrases in honour of Canada’s 150th birthday today.
+Oh Canada, did I have some fun trying to work out some of the local slang when I first moved here in 2011.

 Another phrase popularised at Tim Horton’s, a ‘timbit’ is a doughnut hole.
 Round little bites of sugary goodness, you can buy Timbits in packs of 10, 20 and 40.

 Canadians are the biggest consumers of box macaroni and cheese in the world.
 Seriously!
 So it only makes sense that there is a nickname for the dish.

 Kraft isn’t the only company making this powdered cheese pasta meal but ‘Kraft Dinner’ still is used in reference to every kind.

 Two-fours are cases of beer with…..you’ve guessed it, twenty four containers of beer.
 Picking up a two-four before a holiday is a true Canadian tradition.

 Pronounced to rhyme with ‘fluke,’ a toque is basically a beanie hat.
 Being that Canada is a cold country, there is a lot of tuque wearing going on.
 There are a few different spellings of toque, but the one I see most often has ‘to’ rather than ‘tu.’

 If a Canadian is trying to encourage someone, they may say “keep trying” or “give’r.”
 Real Canadians try as hard as they can!